paulcarroll/tabs/_pages/wheatus/teenage-dirtbag.md

 E            A
 And he drives an Iroc
     C#m          A          B
-But he doesn't know who I am,
+But he doesn't know who I am
     C#m          A          B
 And he doesn't give a damn about me.